Happy hump day, ladies and gents.

 Assemble the burgers: place a portobello topped with ricotta on each bun, then top with the onion-olive mixture, then arugula.

 Today, for those not scoring at home, marks the end of my 30-Day Challenge.
 Yee-haw!
 If you can’t tell, my excitement is feigned.
 The thing is, I realized pretty quickly that my main goal, to eat three vegan, high-raw Thrive meals per week, wasn’t very challenging at all.
 In addition to the dinners, we started making smoothies, salads, veggie crackers, and sports drinks and gels from Thrive, so it kind of became part of my life.
 In other words, I was so easy to incorporate these meals that my “challenge” didn’t take any effort at all.
 So some of the fun of a good challenge was lost, even though I’m so glad to have made my diet even better.

 As for the foam-rolling part, my secondary challenge, I was supposed to do that on every non-workout day.
 Meh.
 It didn’t happen; I probably did it once or twice per week, on average.
 Still better than nothing, but I’m a little embarrassed at having not done what I committed to do.
 Ah well.

-I know that a few of you who took on challenges, particularly Christine and Hanlie, have stuck with them, based on the evidence provided by the links.
+I know that a few of you who took on challenges, particularly Christine, have stuck with them, based on the evidence provided by the links.
 So congratulations to you!
 I know some of my family members who took on challenges did pretty well, modifying slightly the parts that were unrealistic.
 What about the rest of you?
 Did you make it?
 (I’m sure a few don’t even read the blog anymore.
 They suck. :))